 Related to the EBEN conference we produced a video entitled “The Paradox of Business Ethics,” which addresses the problems associated with the opportunistic use of ethics in business.
 In this video Olivier Giscard d’Estaing (INSEAD), Henk van Luijk (EBEN), Luk Bouckaert (Catholic University of Leuven), Knut Ims (NHH Norwegian School of Economics, Bergen) and I argue that an appropriate niche should be created for intrinsically motivated ethical actions in economics and business.

 In December 2003, we celebrated the 10th Anniversary of our Business Ethics Center.
-Dedicated to this event, I edited a special issue of the journal Society and Economy entitled Business Ethics and Ethical Business in which the members and friends of the Business Ethics Center present their own views on business ethics and its possible future directions.
+Dedicated to this event, I edited a special issue of the journal Society and Economy entitled Business Ethics and Ethical Business .
 Contributions include “From Optimization to Transformation” by PeterPruzan (Copenhagen Business School), “Is Profit Ethical?” by Olivier Giscard d’Estaing (INSEAD), Henk van Luijk (European Business Ethics Networks), “A Socio-economic Reading of Globalization” by Stefano Zamagni (University of Bologna), and “Judaism’s Contributions to Contemporary Business Ethics” by Edwin Epstein (University of California at Berkeley).
-In my own paper entitled “Towards Ethical Business,” I emphasize that by practicing truly ethical activity, business can become ecologically sustainable, prosocial and future enhancing.
+In my own paper entitled “Towards Ethical Business,” I emphasize that business can become ecologically sustainable, prosocial and future enhancing by practicing genuinely ethical activities.

 Business within Limits (2004)